NCBI-Hackathons/seqacademy/README.md

 Run the following commands to create the environment.
 The `-n` flag specifies the name of the environment to create (which is called "tutorial") and the list of packages following the name are the packages that will be installed in the "tutorial" environment.
 This will most likely take 10-15 minutes.

-conda create -n tutorial jupyter hisat2 multiqc macs2 bioconductor-deseq matplotlib ggplot samtools bioconductor-rsamtools bedtools htseq  --yes
+`conda create -n tutorial jupyter hisat2 multiqc macs2 bioconductor-deseq matplotlib ggplot samtools bioconductor-rsamtools bedtools htseq  --yes`

 Then activate the environment with the following command:

-# For Mac and Linux
+For Mac and Linux

-source activate tutorial
+`source activate tutorial`

 or

-conda activate tutorial
+`conda activate tutorial`

-# For Windows
+For Windows

+`activate tutorial`

-activate tutorial
+# Begin the tutorial

-8. Follow the instructions in rnaseq.md or chipseq.md for the corresponding tutorial.
+8. Follow the instructions in `rnaseq.md` or `chipseq.md` for the corresponding tutorial.

 ## RNA-Seq